-Both the functional currency and presentation currency of the Group is the New Zealand Dollar.
+The presentation currency of the Group is the New Zealand Dollar.
 Each subsidiary company in the Group determines its own functional currency and uses that functional currency for its individual financial statements.
 Subsidiary companies with a different functional currency than that of the Group are translated through converting all reported assets and liabilities at the closing rate at the date of the balance sheet, while income and expenses are translated at exchange rates at the dates of the transactions.
 Any resulting exchange differences are recognised as a separate component of equity.